 The Paycheck Protection Program (PPP), which ended on August 8, is part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-This $669 billion program provides small businesses with cash-flow assistance through 100% federally guaranteed loans.
+This multi-billion-dollar program provided small businesses with cash-flow assistance through 100% federally guaranteed loans.
 A PPP loan has a maturity of 2-to-5 years, an interest rate of 1.00%, and can function like a non-taxable grant for eligible businesses1.
 Congress is currently considering an additional assistance program that BlueVine intends to participate in.

 - Payroll tax filings such as 941, 940/944, 1120, Schedule C, or payroll processor records

 Frequently asked questions